E. Keith Eddington: Early life

 Elmo Keith Eddington was born on July 19, 1923, in Philadelphia, Pennsylvania, to Elmo Eddington and Rhea Felt.
 His father was a doctor and he grew up in Lehi, Utah.
 As a young man he participated in boxing and learned to play the cornet.
-Eddington served in the 86th Infantry Division, knows as the Blackhawks, during World War II.
+Eddington served in the 86th Infantry Division, known as the Blackhawks, during World War II.
 He served in the European and Pacific theaters.
 During the war, he worked with military intelligence and helped draw maps and other items to assist in the war effort.

 After returning home, Eddington attended the University of Utah and took pre-med courses.
 However, after meeting Arnold Friberg in France, he decided to pursue art.
 Friberg later came to teach at the university.
 Eddington studied art under LeConte Stewart, Alvin Gittins, and Friberg.
 He graduated in 1950 with a Master of Fine Arts.
 He later attended the Chicago Academy of Fine Arts.